Pittsburgh Family Photographer | Mary Beth Miller Photography

 So now when I look at that lovely family portrait, I remember the stress leading up to the session.
 I remember my husband being super uncomfortable in his tight khakis and in a polo shirt he would never wear.
 I remember the looks on my kids faces when I went all crazy Mom on them begging them to just wear the shirt and to “just smile for the damn photo!”
 Yes, hard to admit, but I was being “that” Mom.

 WHATEVER EVERYONE IS COMFORTABLE IN

 Seriously, that’s it.
-If your husband loves jeans and a t-shirt, than let him wear that.
+If your husband loves jeans and a t-shirt than let him wear that.
 If your daughter lives in the same yellow dress 6 days a week, then let her wear that.
-If your three year old insists on wearing his old rain boots and torn superman cape with his athletic shorts, then you let him wear that.
+If your three years old insists on wearing his old rain boots and torn superman cape with his athletic shorts, then you let him wear that.
 Mom, if you are a messy bun and yoga pants kind of person, embrace it and wear it for our session.
 If everyone wants to just stay in their PJ’s or comfy house clothes, let’s do it.

 EMBRACE YOUR REAL SELVES.